 We would also like to credit Helen Griffin with the 'Concept Target: real and not real' activity on page 67-68, 'Concept Building: big ideas' on page 71 and 'Concept Play: How you interpret a word' on page 72.
 Thank you for allowing us to use them.

-Who in the World Am I is a resource pack for teachers and children who want to actively explore their own identity from the personal right through to being part of a family, a community, a country and becoming a global citizen.
+Who in the World Am I? is a resource pack for teachers and children who want to actively explore their own identity from the personal right through to being part of a family, a community, a country and becoming a global citizen.
 The activities develop progressively through the global learning themes of valuing diversity and skills of self-awareness and reflection.

 Map Your Meal